-The value of our assets, as well as the market price of the Series A Term Preferred Stock, will fluctuate.
+The value of our assets, as well as the market price of our common stock, will fluctuate.
 Our investments should be considered risky, and you may lose all or part of your investment in us.
-Investors should consider their financial situation and needs, other investments, investment goals, investment experience, time horizons, liquidity needs and risk tolerance before investing in the Series A Term Preferred Stock.
-An investment in the Series A Term Preferred Stock may be speculative in that it involves a high degree of risk and should not be considered a complete investment program.
+Investors should consider their financial situation and needs, other investments, investment goals, investment experience, time horizons, liquidity needs and risk tolerance before investing in our common stock.
+An investment in our common stock may be speculative in that it involves a high degree of risk and should not be considered a complete investment program.
 We should be evaluated primarily as a long-term investment vehicle, and our securities are not an appropriate investment for a short-term trading strategy.
 We can offer no assurance that the returns on our investments will be commensurate with the risk of investment in us, nor can we provide any assurance that enough appropriate investments that meet our investment criteria will be available.

 The following is a summary of certain principal risks of an investment in us.
-See "Risk Factors" for a more complete discussion of the risks of investing in the Series A Term Preferred Stock, including certain risks not summarized below.
+See "Risk Factors" for a more complete discussion of the risks of investing in our common stock, including certain risks not summarized below.